intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 Here you can see that the recursion splits on the middle element of a 0/1 vector at line 7, searching left if the node has a '1' otherwise searching right.
-At the leaf (line 4) it returns the left element if the node is '1' otherwise the right element.
+At the leaf (line 4) it returns the left element if the node is '1' otherwise the right element as the LRU `way`.

 ### Hardware PLRU Allocation

-ROHD allows us to describe the allocation algorithm in hardware recursively because it allows us to generate hardware recursively for the tree.
+ROHD allows us to describe the LRU allocation algorithm in hardware recursively because it allows us to generate hardware recursively for the tree.

-In the hardware algorithm below, we see that we pass in a bitvector in the form of `Logic` and again split on the middle element.
-Instead of a ternary operation, we can use a `mux` (line 8) on the middle element value to return the result of the left recursion or right recursion.
+In the hardware algorithm below, we see that we pass in a bitvector in the form of `Logic` and again split on the middle element of the vector.
+Instead of a ternary operation (lines 4-6 of the software algorithm above), we can use a `mux` (line 8 below) on the middle element value to return the result of the left recursion or right recursion.
 At the leaf (line 7), we can `mux` on the node to return the left element in case of a '1' otherwise the right element.